evagoras/filesage/README.md

 download-buffer | Download remote file and compare by buffer download-hash | Download remote file and compare by hash

-✅ You can customize the priority and order of strategies!
+✅ You can customize the priority and order of strategies!<br>
 ✅ FileSage will try them in order until one matches.

 ---